Why is Jesus called the Lion of Judah (What does it mean)?

-In this article, I will discuss how Jesus is the Lion of the tribe of Judah, and where in the Bible he
+In this article, I will discuss how Jesus is the Lion of the tribe of Judah, and where in the Bible he is called the Lion of Judah.

-and the significance of Jesus as the Lion of Judah.
-You will also find out what the Lion means in
+Join me on this exploration and learn what the Lion of Judah means and the significance of Jesus as the Lion of Judah.
+You will also find out what the Lion means in Revelation and how Jesus is the Lion of Judah and the Lamb of God.

-more information on this and much more!
+Continue reading to get more information on this and much more!

 How is Jesus the Lion of the tribe of Judah?

 Several reasons point to Jesus being the Lion of the tribe of Judah.
 First, in Jacob’s message to Judah, he told him that his brothers would praise him.
-We see in Philippians 2:9-11 the scripture tells us that Jesus will be exalted above every other name, and every knee will bow at the mention of his name.

 Additionally, Jacob tells Judah that his hand will be on the neck of his enemies.
 We see that with Jesus in the book of Corinthians 15:24-26, “Then the end will come when he hands over the Kingdom to God the Father after he has destroyed all dominion, authority, and power.
 For he must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death.
 For he has put everything under his feet.”